Community Advisory Groups

 Community Advisory Group - Strategy

 The purpose of the Community Advisory Group – Strategy is to provide the Board with a forum to consult with community when developing strategy and planning services.
 The Group is one of a series of mechanisms that the Central Tablelands Local Land Services utilises to consult, collaborate and plan with community.
-The Group will provide an all of service focus mechanism to support the Board to ensure regional community values are included in relevant aspects of Local Land Services’ business and planning.
+The Group provides an all of service focus mechanism to support the Board to ensure regional community values are included in relevant aspects of Local Land Services’ business and planning.

 The Group comprises community members that provide advice to the Central Tablelands Board including:

-- Advice to support Central Tablelands Local Land Services deliver inclusive and effective communication, collaboration and consultation mechanisms with community in relation to planning and delivery of services
+- advice to support Central Tablelands Local Land Services deliver inclusive and effective communication, collaboration and consultation mechanisms with community in relation to planning and delivery of services

-- Advice to inform the Board’s strategic planning
+- advice to inform the Board’s strategic planning

-- A forum to raise emerging issues, opportunities and recommend actions related to Local Land Services’ regional delivery
+- a forum to raise emerging issues, opportunities and recommend actions related to Local Land Services’ regional delivery

-- Support for Central Tablelands Local Land Services performance and effectiveness review including:
+- support for Central Tablelands Local Land Services performance and effectiveness review including:

-- The delivery of effective programs
+- the delivery of effective programs

-- The provision of a valued service
+- the provision of a valued service

-- The identification of community priorities
+- the identification of community priorities

-- Responsiveness to community priorities
+- responsiveness to community priorities

-- Consultation at a range of scales
+- consultation at a range of scales

-- Investing appropriately in community capacity
+- investing appropriately in community capacity

-- The provision of comments and recommendations on issues referred by the Board or the Central Tablelands Local Land Services.
+- the provision of comments and recommendations on issues referred by the Board or the Central Tablelands Local Land Services.